anonwins/tsf-permissions-aix/README.md

 # tsf-permissions-aix
 AI2 extension that just adds a specific android permission into the manifest xml.

-You can download an .aix from the list of already compiled, or build your own extremely easily.
+**You can download an .aix from the list of already compiled**, or build your own extremely easily.

-**How to build**
+How to build

 1. install rush (https://github.com/shreyashsaitwal/rush-cli/wiki/Installation)